Flows of $\mathrm{G}_2$-structures on contact Calabi--Yau $7$-manifolds: The Laplacian coflow solution

 However, suppose the contact Calabi--Yau structure is quasi-regular, so that $M$ is an $S^1$-(orbi)bundle over a Calabi--Yau 3-orbifold $Z$.
 We then observe that, by \eqref{Laplaciano1},

-which is a transverse 4-form that will descend to $Z$ and cannot be exact on $Z$.
+which is a transverse 4-form that will descend to $Z${ and cannot be exact on $Z$, since otherwise (as $\omega_0$ is closed) the volume form $\omega_0^3$ would be exact on the compact base $Z$}.
 Hence, the Laplacian coflow does not induce a flow of $\SU(3)$-structures on $Z$ with forms staying in some fixed cohomology class. \end{remark}